Economic Crisis Patterns: Why Financial Crises Keep Coming Back

 Small Rituals That Anchor Recovery

 Real stories illuminate what statistics cannot.
-During the COVID-19 pandemic, many women found strength in small, steady rituals—morning coffee, daily walks, or virtual family game nights (World Bank, 2022; IMF, 2024).
+During the COVID-19 pandemic, many women found strength in small, steady rituals: morning coffee, daily walks, check-in calls, shared meals, or virtual family gatherings.
 These moments, though simple, anchored sanity in chaos.
-They show that emotional survival isn’t about eliminating fear—it’s about weaving courage into daily life.

 The truth is clear: surviving financially is only half the battle.
 Emotional survival ensures women still have the energy and confidence to rebuild when recovery comes.
-Across crises, emotional resilience has consistently shaped how women experienced recovery, influencing confidence, decision-making, and long-term well-being (McKinsey & LeanIn.Org, 2022; Brookings, 2024).
+Across crises, emotional resilience has consistently shaped how women experienced recovery, influencing confidence, decision-making, and long-term well-being.

 CHAPTER 9 — Teaching the Next Generation: How Financial Crises Shape Intergenerational Financial Behavior Among Women